-“Ricotta” in Italian means recooked, referring to the reheating of the whey left over after making other cheeses to make this cheese.
+“Ricotta” in Italian means recooked, referring to the reheating of the whey left over after making other cheeses.
 This Italian whey cheese is made from cow, water buffalo, goat or sheep milk.
 Once the casein is used up in the process of making another cheese, the ricotta-making process starts.
 It’s an excellent cheese when on a diet due to its low-fat content and high protein.
 It is a preferred cheese for people who are casein intolerant.

 Ricotta has a mildly sweet taste and a smooth soft texture.
 Though it is a firm cheese, it is not solid but delicate.
 The beauty of this mild cheese is that it can be used to prepare sweet and savoury dishes alike.
 Not only used as a stuffing for ravioli, but it also goes perfectly well in lasagna and other kinds of pasta.
 It’s a good substitute for mascarpone in cheesecakes and to top up on pancakes.
 Its milky flavour makes it a popular choice in preparing desserts with fresh fruits.
 It can also substitute the mayonnaise in sandwiches if you are looking for low-calorie food.